Level 2 Development

 Washington Post

-By: Shilpi Malinowski
+by Shilpi Malinowski

 Could a warehouse-filled, traffic-clogged District neighborhood one day match the post-industrial glamour of New York City’s Meatpacking District?

 Inspired by the famed New York neighborhood known for its trendy restaurants, boutiques and bars, Level 2 Development is seeking to transform a site at 320 Florida Ave.
-NE — currently home to a Burger King and some weedy overgrowth — into a 315-unit apartment building surrounded by pedestrian walkways.
-Developers submitted the proposal for a Planned Unit Development (PUD) to the Zoning Commission this week.
+NE — currently home to a Burger King and some weedy overgrowth — into a 315-unit

 Politics and Prose will open satellite stores in Busboys and Poets restaurants